infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 bash bin/install-wp-tests.sh wordpress_test root '' localhost latest
 ```

 in the terminal.
-Then the `phpunit` should work.
+Then the `phpunit` should work fine.

 ### Xdebugg inside VVV